TRAINING

 This section gives some information helpful with Efficiency test preparation and details the compulsory badges and certificates that have to be completed before certain efficiency tests may be done.

 As you proceed through the efficiency tests in our training system, there is periodically a compulsory, prerequisite badge or certificate in Road Rider safety that you have to complete before continuing.
-The syllabi for each test may be found in the Documents page on the website.
+The syllabi for each test is obtainable from your branch DC.

 These are:

-The Mini Road Rider badge (at D test), a workbook for this may be obtained in the Mini Badges training page
+The Mini Road Rider badge (at D test).
+A workbook for this may be obtained from your branch DC

-The Road Rider Achievement badge (at C test), a workbook may be obtained from your Regional committee
+The Road Rider Achievement badge (before the C test).
+A workbook may be obtained from your branch DC

-The Road Rider Certificate (at C+ test), a study manual may be obtained from your Regional Committee, and you must submit the nomination form (obtainable from the Documents page) when you are ready for assessment
+The Road Rider Test Certificate (before the C+ test), a study manual may be obtained from your Regional Committee, and you must submit the nomination form (obtainable from the Documents page) when you are ready for assessment

 Efficiency Test Preparation